ladybug-tools/spider-covid-19-viz-3d/README.md

 The concept of the web page is to show you the current COVID-19 situation around the entire world in 3 seconds or less.

-* View the data from John Hopkins University [GitHub repository]( https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data ) in 3D
+* View the latest COVID-19 data from John Hopkins University [GitHub repository]( https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data ) with interactive 3D
 * Provide entry-level programming code anybody can copy and make better
 * Display all the data in seconds on any device then zoom and rotate and click to see the cases in 3D

-The progress made in one day of programming was excellent - as you can see above.
-And there's a lot more features that can be added.
-For example, why are those blue bars so boring-looking?
-Or can you show me the borders of the countries?
+Mentions

 * https://www.reddit.com/r/COVID19/comments/fkjby9/view_the_latest_covid19_numbers_from_around_the/